dansleboby/ZoomPHP-sdk/docs/Api/WebinarsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$webinar_id = "webinar_id_example"; // string | The Webinar ID or Webinar UUID.
+$webinar_id = 'webinar_id_example'; // string | The Webinar ID or Webinar UUID.
 If the webinar ID is passed, it will take the last webinar instance.

 try {
     $result = $apiInstance->listPastWebinarPollResults($webinar_id);